You will never have troubles finding incredible things do to in Rome.

 For more accommodation options, read my post “A Complete Guide To Where To Stay In Rome.”

 As one of the world’s most visited city, Rome is really easy to get to.
 There are two airports: Fiumicino, which is the main airport, a bit outside of Rome; and Ciampino, which is closer to the center and used by budget airlines.

-While there are no trains connecting Ciampino to Rome city center, getting the train from Fiumicino to Roma Termini Station is what to do in Rome to get there on the cheap – a one-way ticket costs €14.00 euro.
+While there are no trains connecting Ciampino to Rome Centro Storico, getting the train from Fiumicino to Roma Termini Station is what to do in Rome to get there on the cheap – a one-way ticket costs €14.00 euro.
 Tickets can be bought online on Trenitalia website, or directly at the station.

-An even cheaper way to get from either Fiumicino or Ciampino airport to the center of Rome (where all the nicest tourist attractions in Rome are located) is via bus or shuttle.
+An even cheaper way to get from either Fiumicino or Ciampino airport to the center of Rome is via bus or shuttle.
 Tickets can be bought directly online.
 There’s even shuttle and transfer services connecting Civitavecchia (the nearest port) to Rome – they also can be bought online.

 Check out my post on “How To Get From Fiumicino Airport To Rome City Center.”

 If you ask me, it is always a good time to visit Rome.
 Yet, there are some months where the nicest tourist attractions in Rome are even more crowded than usual.
 I recommend avoiding the summer months, because it is too hot and there are too many tourists.